 The person in charge and staff confirmed that competency and capability assessments were undertaken for any person who is given the responsibility of being in charge of the home for any period in the absence of the manager; records of competency and capability assessments were retained.
-Two completed staff competency and capability assessments were reviewed and found to be satisfactory.
+One completed staff competency and capability assessment was reviewed and found to be satisfactory.